Painful intelligence: What AI can tell us about human suffering: Mindfulness meditation as training from a new data set

 \subsection{Direct input to train neural networks}

 The most crucial mechanism at play may be that the meditator learns largely the same things as in the contemplations above but in a more efficient way.
 I suggest the reason why meditation is more efficient than what I called active replay above is that there is no longer any need to transfer information between the two systems (conscious thinking and neural networks, roughly speaking).
 Instead, the practitioner observes characteristics such as impermanence first-hand, in real sensory input or imagined sensory content.
 Then, neural network learning can proceed in a completely natural manner, largely bypassing linguistic constructs and conceptual thinking.

-In other words, during meditation, the sensory systems \textit{directly perceive} how things are, say, impermanent by observing how those things change and disappear.
-Likewise, the control systems, based on sensory input, find by themselves that attempts to control fail when wandering thoughts invade the mind, for example.
+In other words, during meditation, the sensory systems \textit{directly perceive} how things are.
+For example, they are seen as impermanent by observing how those things change and disappear.
 Thus, the neural networks learn directly from such natural input.
 This is in stark contrast to contemplation, where the difficult part is to transform concepts and words into something that can train neural networks, and replay does this in a somewhat contrived way.
 Neural networks learn best from real sensory input, so it is crucial here to enable them to do exactly that.
-Such observation is eventually extended to all the aspects discussed in the preceding chapter.
+Such observation is eventually extended to all the characteristics discussed in the preceding chapter.

 The key trick here is to select the right data to input into the neural networks.
 As discussed in Chapter~\ref{perception.ch}, selection of input data is an essential part of the perceptual system, in terms of the multi-faceted phenomenon called attention.
 That is why regulation of attention is a central part of any meditation method: in mindfulness meditation, you typically start by focusing your attention on observing your breath.
 It is in fact possible to get useful input data from the breath itself, if you do it with a special kind of attentional focus.
 While the practice may start by simply observing the breath in a general manner, eventually, you can start observing its specific aspects in light of the theory of the preceding chapter.
 For example, you observe the impermanence of breath, how it is changing all the time from an in-breath to an out-breath---this is a classical Buddhist exercise.
 That means your attentional system selects your sensory input to consist of observations of your breath, and more precisely, any aspects of your breath related to permanence or lack of it.
 This is how your neural networks get a lot of good data pertaining to that particular property, and they learn to perceive the impermanence much better than they would by any kind of abstract contemplation based on linguistic concepts.\footnote{Such selection of input can be further improved by controlling one's media consumption as well as by choosing a suitable lifestyle and social environment.
 Buddhist monastic training provides a rather extreme example of such choices.}